Melissa Wiik: International career

 She is a member of the Norway national team.
 She was named on 9 June to the bronze medalist team Norway at the 2008 Summer Olympics, held in Beijing, China.
 At the opening match on 6 August she scored Norway's second goal in the fourth minute, which ended Norway 2 – USA 0.

+International goals

 Personal life

 She has a relationship with Péter Kovács.